 Healthcare during Custody

-Each residential location has an assigned Primary Care Nurse.
+Each residential location has an assigned Primary Care (General) Nurse.
 Patients’ healthcare needs that arise during custody will, in the first instance, be assessed by Primary Healthcare Nursing staff who will advise of next steps, as appropriate.
-This may include referral to, HiP GP, HiP AHP services, HiP Dental team and / or HiP Mental Health and Addictions Team.
+This may include referral to GP, AHP services, Dental team and / or the Mental Health and Addictions Team.

-HiP Mental Health Team is based on a stepped care mental health model to ensure people with common mental health disorders are helped to choose the most effective interventions and those requiring treatment that is more intensive are seen by the appropriate professional.
+HiP Mental Health Team delivery of care is based on a Stepped Care Mental Health Model to ensure people with mental health disorders are helped to choose the most effective interventions and those requiring more intensive treatment are seen by the specialist professionals.

-Needs that cannot be met within Healthcare in Prison settings will require in reach or external appointment and these are arranged as needed.
-If physical and/or mental healthcare needs extend beyond what can be safely managed within a community setting, transfer to acute settings is facilitated to meet that need.
+If the person needs cannot be met within the Prison settings and requires in-reach or an external appointment, these are arranged as needed.
+If physical and/or mental healthcare needs extend beyond what can be safely managed within the prison setting, transfer to acute settings is facilitated to meet that need.

 -